mathieucaroff/snake/README.md

 ## Contributing

+If you have any idea that you'd like to see added to the game, please create an issue in the [issue tracker](https://github.com/mathieucaroff/snakepony/issues) to share your feature request with us (remember to search-check for duplicate issues first).

+You're also welcome to report bugs, ask questions and make other use of the issue tracker, as you see fit.
+We try to be welcoming.

+## Contributing (developer)

-Use `yarn install` to install the dependencies
+Use `yarn install` to install the dependencies.
+See [yarnpkg.com](https://classic.yarnpkg.com/en/docs/getting-started).

 Use `./tsc.cmd` to run typescript type checking.

 Use `./parcel.cmd` to run the development server.

-The project is built by now.sh using `npm run build` (on a linux machine).
+All branches and pull requests to are built and deployed by Vercel who runs the now.sh service.
+Verecel runs `npm run build` -on a linux machine- to build the project.

 ## Info